Feeling Hopelessly Gutted

 Perhaps it’s the passenger who was celebrating her 33rd birthday aboard the doomed jet.
 This should have been a beginning, not an abrupt tragic ending.

 Perhaps it’s my years working with beloved flight crews when I was a marketing manager with Southwest Airlines.
-I was actually trained to manage the media in the event of an “incident” in Phoenix until our headquarter spokesperson arrived.
+I was actually trained to participate on a team that managed the media in the event of an “incident” in Phoenix until our headquarter spokesperson arrived.
 I thanked God every day that I never had to put that dreaded hat on.
 And I know that didn’t happen because air travel is still so incredibly safe.

 Videos of the male flight attendant on board the American Airlines jet is flooding social media because he sang and held passengers’ babies on board.